 This savoury snack can be made quickly with shop bought puff pastry and depending on how its cut, can be served at different times of the day.
-The Green Pesto is the ideal foundation block for building on, as you can add to it whatever you might have available.
+The Traditional Genovese Pesto is the ideal foundation block for building on, as you can add to it whatever you might have available.
 Extra cheese, anchovies, mushrooms, rocket all work so don’t be afraid of trying different combinations out.

 Put a medium sized pan on a medium heat, add 2tbsp of olive oil and when hot, add the red onions and 2 pinches of table salt and cook till softened and sweet, around 10 – 15 minutes, turning the heat down if the onions start to burn.
 Remove from the pan and allow to cool.

 Using the same pan, turn the heat up to high and when hot, add the spinach and a pinch of salt, cooking quickly whilst moving it around the pan with a wooden spoon.
 When just wilted, remove from the pan and allow to drain in a colander or sieve.
 When cool, squeeze between your hands to extract as much water as possible, then roughly chop and set aside.